 - Stir in water, tomato sauce, diced tomatoes, soy sauce, oregano, basil, bay leaves, seasoned salt, and black pepper.
 Bring the mixture to a boil over medium heat.
 Reduce the heat to low, cover, and simmer 20 minutes, stirring occasionally.

-Stir in the pasta, cover, and simmer over low heat until the pasta is tender, about 25 minutes, stirring occasionally.
+- Stir in the pasta, cover, and simmer over low heat, stirring occasionally until the pasta is tender about 25 minutes.
 Remove from heat, discard bay leaves.
 To serve, ladle into individual bowls and top with cheddar.

 None foundRATE THIS RECIPE

 In this American goulash’s cheese and spices, the noodles and beef, let us not forget the most glorious of traits that this one pot pasta recipe offers: the ease of clean up!
 For more easy, breezy, belly-full one pot pasta dishes, check out:

 - One Pot Mac And Cheese